fathiamn/B_TWATCH/README.md

 The system uses two parallel data channels:

-**Bluetooth Low Energy (primary)** — the watch connects to the Raspberry Pi using `server.py` and the Bleak library, subscribing to the Nordic UART Service (NUS) TX characteristic (`6e400003-b5a3-f393-e0a9-e50e24dcca9e`).
+**Bluetooth Low Energy (primary)**: the watch connects to the Raspberry Pi using `server.py` and the Bleak library, subscribing to the Nordic UART Service (NUS) TX characteristic (`6e400003-b5a3-f393-e0a9-e50e24dcca9e`).
 JSON messages are sent as newline-terminated strings.

 Live message format:
 ```json